 Why Choose Synthetic Insulation?

 When choosing a jacket, there are many decisions to make, but perhaps the first and most important to consider is whether to opt for synthetic or down insulation.
 In this review, all products are made with synthetic insulation with several notable benefits.
-While down insulation is traditionally loftier, more compressible, and warmer, it's not water resistant.
-In addition, down is a little more durable than synthetic.
+While down insulation is traditionally loftier, more compressible, and warmer, it's not water-resistant.
+Down is also a little more durable than synthetic.
 So which do you prefer?

 While there are trade-offs for both down and synthetic insulation, the big glaring difference is the performance in wet weather.
 Synthetic insulation will keep you warm when it's wet but down will not (unless it has fancy hydrophobic down).
-Down on the other hand has traditionally featured a better warmth to compression ratio.
+Down insulation, on the other hand, has traditionally featured a better warmth to compression ratio but can't insulate when wet.
 That said, new technological advances in synthetic insulation technology are starting to close the gap.
 Synthetic jackets are proving to hone all the features of down with the performance of a synthetic jacket.
 The only downside is that the jackets that are doing this are expensive.

-Other considerations to make this decision include durability of the insulation.
-Synthetic jackets are easier to take care of but don't last as long as a well-cared for down product.
-Therefore, a well-cared for down product will probably keep you warmer in the long run then a synthetic product.
+Other considerations to make this decision include the durability of the insulation.
+Synthetic jackets are easier to take care of but don't last as long as a well-cared-for down product.
+Therefore, a well-cared-for product will probably keep you warmer in the long run than a synthetic product.
 All in all, consider what performance factors are most important to you before you choose whether to purchase down or synthetic insulation.

 Types of Insulated Jackets

 Throughout our testing process, it became clear that some of the products in this review were more alike and provided better performance than others.
 Based on these similarities, we have grouped them into three categories, including quilted (or baffled), continuous shell, and soft-faced (mobile) insulated options.